mogul27/todo-js/README.md

 Couldn't write JS before because we were writing in the return part itself

+Data which a component itself owns, is called state.

 ### Javascript code / Syntax learning

 export = values can then be imported to other programs using import